dy/sprae/readme.md

 </div>
 ```

-* `:scope` marks regions on the tree that should be controlled by sporae.
+* `:scope` marks regions on the tree that should be controlled by sprae.
-* `init` attribute tells sporae to automatically initialize all elements that have `:scope`.
+* `init` attribute tells sprae to automatically initialize all elements that have `:scope`.
-* any attribute starting with `:` is considered a spore directive.
+* any attribute starting with `:` is considered a sprae directive.

 ## Manual init

-The more direct case is initializing sporae via JS.
+The more direct case is initializing sprae via JS.

 ```html
 <div id="element" :if="user">